 - 1. The student completes a new application to the program along with a letter requesting re-entry into the program and the requested date of re-entry. - 2.
 The faculty will meet to discuss the student's request for re-entry into the program.
-The Clinical Preceptor(s) and radiology administrator from the student's previous Clinical Education Setting would have input into the process.
-Factors that would be considered before re-entry would occur would be the student's cause for dismissal as well as possible future success rate in the program. - 3.
+The Clinical Preceptor(s) and radiology administrator from the student's previous Clinical Education Setting may have input into the process.
+Factors that would be considered before re-entry would occur would be the student's cause for dismissal or withdrawal. - 3.
 The faculty's decision would be sent to the student within one month of the decision. - 4.
 The re-entry date is the decision of the radiologic technology faculty. - 5.
-A student may or may not be re-entered into the same Clinical Education Setting as before, depending on circumstances. - 6.
-A student who disagrees with the decision has the option of following the grievance policy of the program. - 7.
+A student may or may not be assigned to the same Clinical Education Setting as before, depending on circumstances. - 6.
+A student who disagrees with the decision has the option of following the program complaint resolution policy. - 7.
 For a student who is repeating a course due to a grade below a C in a RADT or BSCI 11010 or 11020 or 21010 or 21020 courses, a second unsuccessful attempt will result in ineligibility to remain in the program. - 8.
 A student who does NOT wish to re-enter the program is encouraged to seek advisement with an academic advisor of the University to seek another major. - 9.
 A student who does re-enter the program must meet all of the requirements of the program and the American Registry of Radiologic Technologists certification examination, which includes both academic and clinical competencies. - 10.
 The program has the right to deny a student re-entry into the program depending on the circumstances.
 The student has the right to appeal the decision and follow grievance policy.